 Add 3 Tbsp. of barely-softened cream cheese to your liquid dressing ingredients (the mayo, mustard, etc.).

 When adding the dressing to the eggs, onions, celery, etc. use ½ of the dressing first . . . check on the thickness and consistency.
 If you want it thicker, add more dressing.
 This is done like this, because if you add to much liquidy dressing, you can’t take it back out.

 Refrigerating egg salad also thickens it up a little bit, but it’s the first 3 tips that will help you the most.

 Some people recommend adding a teaspoon or so, but we don’t prefer that texture in egg salad.
 It’s up to you.

 Tips for Making the Best Classic Egg Salad

 - We prefer egg salad that has large chunks of chopped-up hard-boiled eggs.
 This gives your salad more texture as you bite into it.
 The same goes for the celery and green onions.

-- Mix everything together while the eggs are still a little warm to help the flavors marry together better.
+- Mix all of the wet ingredients together for the dressing and then add everything together while the eggs are still a little warm to help the flavors marry together better.

 - Egg salad is at its best flavor when served cold, so place it in the refrigerator as soon as you have everything mixed together.
 Cover with plastic wrap.